Shimon Redlich

-Shimon Redlich (born 1935) is an Israeli historian and Holocaust survivor, professor emeritus at the Ben Gurion University, a specialist in the modern history of Jews in Eastern Europe, Russia and the USSR.
+Shimon Redlich (Hebrew: שמעון רדליך; born 1935) is an Israeli historian and Holocaust survivor, professor emeritus at the Ben Gurion University, a specialist in the modern history of Jews in Eastern Europe, Russia and the USSR.

 Biography

-Shimon Redlich was born in Lviv, In 1935 the family moved to Brzezany (now Ukraine).
-In 1943 his fathewr was killed during a round-up, and the family went into hiding with the help of a Polish and a Ukrainian families.
+Shimon Redlich was born in Lviv in 1935.
+He and his family moved to Brzezany, located in what is now Ukraine, the same year.
+In 1943 his father was killed during a round-up, and the family went into hiding with the help of a Polish and a Ukrainian families.